pvcraven/2017_web_security/source/final/anthony/index.rst

 	ES6, also referred to as "Harmony", is the sixth major update to ECMAScript language.
 ECMAScript is a set of standards issued that was created for JavaScript.
-Other languages that follow these standards are JScript and ActionScritp.
+Other languages that follow these standards are JScript and ActionScript.
 With each update of the standards JavaScript is then updated to comply with these standards.
 ES6 is compatible with most browsers, however certain features are only available in the most up to date browser.
 Chrome and Firefox are the most popular among users of